5 Best Wood to Choose from for External Timber Cladding

 Wenge

-Wenge is a premium wood like Zebrano.
+Wenge is a premium lumber like Zebrano.
 It grows in central and western tropical African and is widely used in furniture, flooring, cladding, among others.

 Not only wenge wood looks exceptionally good in its natural dark brown colour with black streaks but also it’s extremely durable.
-The wood is very hard, dense and naturally resistant to termite attacks.
+The lumber is very hard, dense and naturally resistant to termite attacks.